sastels/learn-AWS-terraform/Misc/EC2_in_us_east/README.md

 ## Description

-- An EC2 server in us-east-1 to use to test geoblocking
+- An EC2 server in us-east-1 or eu-west-1 to use to test geoblocking

 ## Usage

+Choose the region and ami in `main.tf`.

 Run
 ```